wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 - Cynicism is an easy trap to fall into.
 - There's more to work and career and life than productivity itself.
 - Righteous anger is a dangerous and intoxicating trap.
+- Beware the cult of happiness.
+(I say this as a jolly fellow).
 - Rights and duties are the same.
 (Eric Liu)
 - Political Views (ooo)